Laryngeal papillomatosis: Treatment

-As of 2014 there was no permanent cure for laryngeal papillomatosis, and treatment options aimed to remove and limit the recurrence of the papillomas.
+As of 2014, there was no permanent cure for laryngeal papillomatosis, and treatment options aimed to remove and limit the recurrence of the papillomas.
 Repeated treatments are often needed because of the recurrent nature of the virus, especially for children, as the juvenile form of laryngeal papillomatosis often triggers more aggressive relapses than the adult form.
 Between recurrences, voice therapy may be used to restore or maintain the person's voice function.

 Surgery

 The first line of treatment is surgery to remove papillomas.
 Typically performed using a laryngeal endoscopy, surgery can protect intact tissues and the individual's voice, as well as ensure that the airway remains unobstructed by the disease.
-However, surgery does not prevent recurrences, and can lead to a number of serious complications.
+However, surgery does not prevent recurrences and can lead to several serious complications.
 Laser technology, and carbon dioxide laser surgery in particular, has been used since the 1970s for the removal of papillomas; however, laser surgery is not without its risks, and has been associated with a higher occurrence of respiratory tract burns, stenosis, severe laryngeal scarring, and tracheoesophagyeal fistulae.
 Tracheotomies are offered for the most aggressive cases, where multiple debulking surgery failures have led to airways being compromised.
 The tracheotomies use breathing tubes to reroute air around the affected area, thereby restoring the person's breathing function.
 Although this intervention is usually temporary, some people must use the tube indefinitely.
-This method should be avoided if at all possible, since the breathing tube may serve as a conduit for spread of the disease as far down as the tracheobronchial tree.
+This method should be avoided if at all possible, since the breathing tube may serve as a conduit for the spread of the disease as far down as the tracheobronchial tree.

 A microdebrider is a tool that can suction tissue into a blade, which then cuts the tissue.
-Microdebriders are gradually replacing laser technology as the treatment of choice for laryngeal papillomatosis, due to their ability to selectively suction papillomas while relatively sparing unaffected tissue.
-In addition to the lower risk of complications, microdebrider surgery also is reportedly less expensive, less time-consuming, and more likely to give the person a better voice quality than the traditional laser surgery approaches.
+Microdebriders are gradually replacing laser technology as the treatment of choice for laryngeal papillomatosis, due to their ability to suction papillomas selectively while relatively sparing unaffected tissue.
+In addition to the lower risk of complications, microdebrider surgery is also reportedly less expensive, less time-consuming, and more likely to give the person a better voice quality than the traditional laser surgery approaches.

 Nonsurgical adjuvant treatment

 For about 20% of people, surgery is not sufficient to control their laryngeal papillomatosis, and additional nonsurgical and/or medical treatments are necessary.
 As of 2015, these treatments alone are not sufficient to cure laryngeal papillomatosis, and can only be considered supplemental to surgery.
 Some varieties of nonsurgical treatments include interferon, antiviral drugs (especially cidofovir, but also ribavirin and acyclovir), and photodynamic therapy.
-The monoclonal antibody against Vascular Endothelial Growth Factor (VEGF), Bevacizumab has shown promising result as an adjuvant therapy in the management of recurrent respiratory papillomatosis.
+The monoclonal antibody against vascular endothelial growth factor (VEGF), bevacizumab, has shown promising result as an adjuvant therapy in the management of recurrent respiratory papillomatosis.

 Although vaccines are normally used to prevent infections from happening, HPV vaccines can be used therapeutically (after the infection has occurred).
 For most patients, the HPV vaccine significantly increases the length of time needed between surgeries.

+Zopapogene imadenovec (Papzimeos) was approved for medical use in the United States in August 2025.